Welcome to the Division of Land Resource Protection

 Agricultural Land Mitigation Program - High-Speed Rail Authority

-A new program to fund agricultural land conservation, with revenue from California's Greenhouse Gas Reduction Fund, is under development.
-The Department of Conservation is working in cooperation with the Natural Resources Agency and the Strategic Growth Council (SGC) to implement the program, beginning in Fiscal Year 2014-15.
-The Preliminary Draft Guidelines are available here.
+This new program will fund agricultural land conservation with revenue from California's Greenhouse Gas Reduction Fund.
+The Department of Conservation is working in cooperation with the Natural Resources Agency and the Strategic Growth Council (SGC) to implement the program.

 Open Space Subventions (OSS) - 2014 Survey of Participation

 The FY 2014 Survey of Participation in the Land Conservation Act is now available on the Open Space Subvention Payments page.
 Despite elimination of OSS payments in recent years, this information is critical in documenting the level of participation in the program and the impact of the loss of OSS payments on local governments.
 It is the basis for the biennial Land Conservation Act (LCA) Status Report, which provides information to the Legislature and general public on the status of the Act among counties and cities.

 Despite the loss of OSS payments, participating jurisdictions may re-capture 10 percent of the property tax benefits that are provided to owners of LCA.
 This option was provided under legislation approved in 2011 (AB 1265, Statutes of 2011).
 Background on the legislation is available in this updated Advisory Statement (PDF).